elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/current_outline.md

   - Importing Hex dependencies.
   - Working with changesets.
   - Building an authentication plug.
-  - Adding login and session features.
+  - Adding sign in and session features.
   - Database seeds.

 - Phoenix API